symbol/symbol-docs/source/guides/transaction/signing-announced-aggregate-bonded-transactions.rst

         :language: javascript
         :lines:  31-34

-Fetch all aggregate bonded transactions pending to be signed by your account.
+2. Fetch all aggregate bonded transactions pending to be signed by your account.

 .. note:: To fetch aggregate bonded transactions that must be signed by multisig cosignatories, refer to the multisig public key instead.
 See :ref:`how to get multisig accounts where an account is cosignatory<guide-get-multisig-account-info>`.

-For each transaction, check if you have not already signed it.
+3. For each transaction, check if you have not already signed it.
 Cosign each pending transaction using the previously created function.

-Did you realise that we are using RxJS operators intensively?
-Announce ``CosignatureSignedTransaction`` to the network using the ``TransactionHttp`` repository.
+4. Announce ``CosignatureSignedTransaction`` to the network using the ``TransactionHttp`` repository.

 .. example-code::